-At William Reynolds Primary School and Nursery, the Geography curriculum is to enable pupils to understand the relationships between places, the human and physical processes that shape them, and the people who live in them.
-Geography is concerned with the past, present and future and helps pupils to make sense of the outside world.
-Geography is about seeing, doing, enquiring and experiencing.
+At William Reynolds Primary School, we recognise the importance of Geography to enable pupils to understand the relationships between places, the human and physical processes that shape them, and the people who live in them.

-- stimulate children’s interest in their surroundings and in the variety of human and physical conditions on the Earth’s surface;
+- stimulate pupils’ interest in their surroundings and in the variety of human and physical conditions on the Earth’s surface.

-- foster children’s sense of wonder at the beauty of the world around them;
+- foster pupils’ sense of wonder at the beauty of the world around them.

-- help children to develop an informed concern about the quality of the environment and the future of the human habitat; and
+- help pupils to develop an informed concern about the quality of the environment and the future of the human habitat.

-- enhance children’s sense of responsibility for the care of the Earth and its people.
+- enhance pupils’ sense of responsibility for the care of the Earth and its people.